Bag of tricks helps Dolphins rally past Eagles 37-31

-“This team knows how to deal with adversity,” said rookie coach Brian Flores, whose Dolphins have showed a lot more life since starting the season 0-7.
-“We’re just going to keep swinging.”

-Miami won for the third time in their past five games, a surprising and perhaps costly turnaround for a team that will be shopping for a franchise quarterback in the 2020 draft.
-The win likely took the Dolphins out of the running for the No. 1 pick.
+The Dolphins (3-9) won for the third time in their past five games, a surprising and perhaps costly turnaround for a team that will be shopping for a franchise quarterback in the 2020 draft.

-The result definitely was costly to the Eagles (5-7), who lost their third game in a row and missed a chance to pull into a tie with Dallas atop the NFC East.
+The Eagles (5-7) lost their third game in a row and missed a chance to pull into a tie with Dallas atop the NFC East.

-Philadelphia coach Doug Pederson acknowledged that his team is now a long shot for a playoff berth, and that he’ll need to combat doubt in the locker room.

-“There will be a little bit of that,” he said.
-“We have to guard against that.
-We’re still a good team.”

 Trickery helped the Dolphins, who twice opted not to kick on fourth down and instead threw for a touchdown.
-The second such gamble by Flores paid off when Miami shifted out of field goal formation before holder Matt Haack threw an underhand 1-yard pass to Sanders.
+The second such gamble by rookie coach Brian Flores paid off when Miami shifted out of field goal formation before holder Matt Haack threw a 1-yard pass to Sanders.

-“Hats off to DeVante for the display he put on,” quarterback Ryan Fitzpatrick said.
-“That was special.
-When you’re throwing to a guy who is making plays like that, it’s easy to play quarterback.”

-Parker’s final leaping grab was a 34-yard catch to set up the score that put the Dolphins ahead to stay with 11 minutes left.
+Parker jumped again to make a 34-yard catch that set up the score that put the Dolphins ahead to stay with 11 minutes left.

-“If it’s coming to me, I’m getting it.
-It’s my ball,” Parker said.
-“That’s how I feel.”

-Tight end Mike Gesicki also got into the act, soaring for a 14-yard touchdown catch.

 Sanders returned to his usual role to kick a 51-yard field goal with 3:37 left that made the score 37-28.
 The Eagles kicked a field goal with 1:51 left and got the ball back, but Carson Wentz’s desperation pass from midfield on the final play was intercepted in the end zone.